 ACE (angiotensin converting enzyme) inhibitors -- such as Lotensin, Capoten, Zestril, and Prinivil -- widen blood vessels and increase blood flow.
 Erectile dysfunction is rarely a side effect, occurring in less than 1% of patients.
-There are several different medications in this category and this seems to be true of all of them.
+This seems to be true of several different medications in this category.

 There are also drugs known as calcium channel blockers, such as Diltiazem, Verapamil, or Amlodipine.
 As a group, they rarely cause erectile dysfunction.
 But erection problems may be less common with some individual drugs within that group than with others.
 Your doctor can tell you which ones.

-Drugs known as ARBs (angiotensin II receptor blockers, like Losarten) are not only unlikely to cause erection problems, but they may actually improve sexual function in men with high blood pressure.
+Drugs known as ARBs (angiotensin II receptor blockers, like Losartan) are not only unlikely to cause erection problems, but they may actually improve sexual function in men with high blood pressure.